What You'll Learn

 The aging-out process begins officially with transition planning, which takes place during the annual meeting for the child’s federally mandated individual education program (IEP), starting as early as 14 and no later than 16, depending on the state.
 At that point, the focus shifts to any kind of post-high school education, training or experience, “from hygiene to banking to job training, driver’s education, sex education, college admissions and more,” writes Lisa Jo Rudy at Autism After 16, an excellent resource about transitioning, along with Autism Speaks’ Transition Tool Kit.
 But Shore believes this planning should begin earlier—much earlier.

 “Transition starts as soon as you know someone has autism, even at two and a half,” he says.
-“It doesn’t mean you’re determining your child’s entire adult life, but you are trying to figure out his strengths so that they can be molded to lead to a fulfilling and productive life.”
+“It doesn’t mean you’re determining your child’s entire adult life, but you are trying to figure out their strengths so that they can be molded to lead to a fulfilling and productive life.”

 Shore realizes this is a tough concept for parents to get their arms around.
 “It can be overwhelming to find the time or energy to want to see that far into a future, especially when you’re in the thick of things.
 Some will assume their kids will get into college and do fine, but the evidence shows that the hand is stacked against them and they need to prepare for it, the earlier the better.”
 He suggests that parents find support groups to help them deal with all the issues their children’s autism presents, both now and in the future.